Understanding Lice and Scabies -- Treatment

-Pyrethrins are a common treatment that is available over the counter.
+Pyrethrins are a common treatment that is available over the counter. .
+Some studies suggest pyrethrins can affect cognitive development in children.
+More research is needed.
 Brand names include Rid, Triple X, Pronto, A-200.
 For best results, follow the directions exactly.
-Repeat treatment in nine to 10 days to kill any new lice that may have hatched since the first treatment.

 Malathion lotion 0.5% (also known as Ovide) is a prescription medication that is approved for head lice and can kill some eggs.
 Directions and precautions for use must be strictly followed.

 Lindane shampoo 1% is approved for lice treatment, but shouldn't be used as first line treatment.
 If used improperly, especially in young children, it can attack and damage the brain and other parts of the nervous system.

 A treatment for lice approved by the FDA in early 2011 called spinosad (Natroba) is topical and applied to the scalp.
 It is not approved for use on children under age 4.